-In the following video you’ll see an existing vinyl liner pool that we converted to fiberglass.
+In this video, you’ll see an existing vinyl liner pool that we converted to fiberglass.
 The most amazing aspect of this entire project is that the dilapidated vinyl pool you're about to see is only 15 years old…and it’s already gone through 3 liners!

 In the market for an inground pool?
 If so, you're certainly looking for the options and accessories that best meet your needs.
 Let's discuss 10 of the most popular and innovative pool options in the pool industry today!
 You'll learn why they are gaining in popularity and ballpark costs for each.